coreos/butane/docs/config-openshift-v4_12.md

         * **pin** (string): the clevis pin.
         * **config** (string): the clevis configuration JSON.
         * **_needs_network_** (boolean): whether or not the device requires networking.
   * **_trees_** (list of objects): a list of local directory trees to be embedded in the config.
+Ownership, file modes (using `file_mode`) and directories modes (using `dir_mode`) can be specified for the tree.
 Symlinks must not be present.
-Ownership is not preserved.
-File modes are set to 0755 if the local file is executable or 0644 otherwise.
+If not specified, ownership is not preserved and file modes are set to 0755 if the local file is executable or 0644 otherwise.
 File attributes can be overridden by creating a corresponding entry in the `files` section; such entries must omit `contents`.
     * **local** (string): the base of the local directory tree, relative to the directory specified by the `--files-dir` command-line argument.
     * **_path_** (string): the path of the tree within the target system.
 Defaults to `/`.
 * **_systemd_** (object): describes the desired state of the systemd units.